Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

 ## Procedure

 Before the assemblies were conducted, possible adapters of the ONT reads were removed using Porechop and the quality of all reads was validated using FastQC.
-For each of the reference genomes, short- and long-reads were mapped against the reference using bwa and a depth of coverage plot was created to get insights into which genomic regions are actually supported by the input data.
+For each of the reference genomes, short- and long-reads were mapped against the reference using minimap2, the depth of coverage was calculated using samtools depth and a depth of coverage plot was created to get insights into which genomic regions are actually supported by the input data.

 Next, all of the above listed tools were run with each of the reference datasets.
 For *S. aureus* two assemblies were run, one with the old and one with the newer reads (regarding the basecaller version):
   - As all tools except canu, which performs an internal read correction, were described as being applicable to raw reads, no pre-assembly longread correction was performed.